BirdeeHub/birdeevim/README.md

 I have not tested on wsl or mac yet, but it might work.
 It has cmake and neovim and the plugins with external portions are cross platform?

+This is not a minimal config.
+It is my config where I try to do all the things.

+It is, however, very easy to make a minimal package with it should you choose to do so.

 ## To Do:
 It has dap and dap-ui but no debuggers for languages and no auto formatters.